dutykh/DystheEq/README.md

 # Dysthe-Lo-Mei equation

 The present repository contains a Fourier-type pseudo-spectral solver for Dysthe-Lo-Mei equation as described in the references cited below.
-More precisely, we solve the dimensionless version of this equation, which corresponds to Equations (2.6) - (2.9) from the Lo & Mei (1985) paper.
-A very high order Runge-Kutta scheme is used for time integration.
-We employ also the integrating factor technique to slightly remove the stiffness.
-The work of this code is illustrated on a simple evolution of the ground state to the low order NLS equation.
-This solution can be computed analytically.
+More precisely, we solve the dimensionless version of this equation, which corresponds to Equations (2.6) - (2.9) from the Lo & Mei (1985, JFM) paper mentioned below.
+A very high order 9(8) embedded Runge-Kutta method is used for time integration.
+We employ also the integrating factor technique to slightly remove the stiffness of the second order derivative terms along with the adaptive time step selection.
+The work of this code is illustrated on a simple evolution of the ground state to the low order underlying NLS equation.
+This solution can be computed analytically and set as the initial condition.

 ## Acknowledgements